1031 Exchanges

 What is a 1033 Exchange?

-A 1033 Exchange allows investors to defer taxes after an “involuntary conversion,” like:
+A 1033 Exchange allows investors to defer taxes after an “involuntary conversion,” some top examples:

-For a 1033 Exchange, investors have more time: Two years to identify and purchase their new property.
+Good news a 1033 Exchange investors are allowed more time: up to two years to identify and purchase their 1031 Exchange.

 Do I have to remember all of this?

-Making a 1031 Exchange is a complicated process with many rules to follow, pitfalls to avoid, and a strict timeline to meet.
+Making a 1031 or other tax deferred Exchange is a complicated process with many rules to follow, pitfalls to avoid, and a strict timeline to meet.
 It also requires a team of experts and detailed planning.
-Lawyers, accountants, and other professionals work together to make sure your transaction is set up for success.
+Lawyers, accountants, and other professionals need to work together to make sure your transaction is set up for success.

-But this doesn’t have to be all on your shoulders.
-Your Hilliker commercial real estate broker can be a vital part of your team.
+Your Hilliker/Westwood commercial real estate broker is a vital part of your team.
 We identify opportunities, make recommendations, then oversee the entire process from beginning to end.

-If you’re ready to trade up from your current real estate investment and wonder if a 1031 Exchange is right for you, get in touch with a Hilliker broker today.
+If you’re ready to trade up from your current real estate investment and wonder if a 1031 Exchange is right for you, get in touch with a Hilliker/Westwood broker today.

 How Hilliker Help St. Louis with 1031 Exchanges